ZBaiY/Quant_Engine/README.md

 - Strategy / Engine / DataHandler never know data sources.

 Strategy configs describe **data semantics**, not data provenance.
+Ingestion is free to be synchronous or asynchronous; this is intentionally unspecified.

 ## Strategy loading and runtime control-flow